nicholeuf/zen-site-next/TSConfig-README.md

 ```

 - If you use path aliases (from `tsconfig.base.json` `paths`), ensure Storybook/Vite/webpack use the same alias resolution (e.g., `tsconfig-paths-webpack-plugin` for webpack or `vite-tsconfig-paths` for Vite).

-Next steps (I can implement these for you)

-- Update `tsconfig.json` to `extend` `tsconfig.base.json` and narrow `include`/`exclude` to Next's app folders.
-- Optionally create `tsconfig.storybook.json` and `tsconfig.vitest.json` if you want separate configs per tool.
-- Add a `.vscode/settings.json` to surface both TS projects cleanly in the editor.

-Would you like me to apply the `tsconfig.json` update now (so it extends the base) and/or add a Storybook-specific config next?

 ### Generated files